Project Spotlights

 TRCA environmental monitoring special projects nearshore community index netting

-The project follows the OMNRF’s NSCIN guidelines.
-To date, NSCIN trap netting has been conducted along the Toronto regional waterfront in 2006, 2007, 2010, 2012, 2016 and 2018.
+The project follows the Ministry’s NSCIN guidelines.
+To date, NSCIN trap netting has been conducted along the Toronto regional waterfront in 2006, 2007, 2010, 2012, 2016, 2018, 2022, and 2024.